chill117/proxy-lists/readme.md

 	homeUrl: 'https://somewhere.com',
 	getProxies: function(options) {

-		var emitter = new EventEmitter();
+		var emitter = options.newEventEmitter();

+		_.defer(function() {
 			// When an error occurs, use the 'error' event.
 			// The 'error' event can be emitted more than once. emitter.emit('error', new Error('Something bad happened!'));

 			// When proxies are ready, use the 'data' event.
 			// The 'data' event can be emitted more than once. emitter.emit('data', proxies);

 			// When done getting proxies, emit the 'end' event.
 			// The 'end' event should be emitted once. emitter.emit('end');
+		});

 		// Must return an event emitter.
 		return emitter;